jundalisay/spblist/content/en/material/fallacies/scam.md

 Nowadays, we use the word 'scam' instead of sophistry.

-In the case above, the scam is the financial sector pushing governments to get more loans under the pretence that it will provide employment to the people, when it really just provides employment and profits to the financial system.
+In the case above, the scam is the financial sector equating money with wealth.
+They use this to push governments to get more money-loans under the pretence that it will provide employment and therefore wealth to the people, when it really just provides employment and wealth to the financial system.

 Unlike the Dunning-Kruger effect which is just a miscalculation of one's abilities, Sophists have mastery and push their scam with the ill intent of self-gain.